HamStudy/mt63-js/PROJECT_SETUP.md

 - Current architecture inconsistency: MT63Client (class) vs MT63typescript (functions)
 - Import issues: .js extensions in TypeScript files
 - Need to decide on unified API structure
+- **Testing First**: Must write comprehensive tests before any restructuring/refactoring
+- Keep current file structure until tests provide safety net for changes
 - Don't say "You're absolutely right!" -- While I get the last say I would like you to push back on anything I say that doesn't follow common or best practice.
+- Commit often, possibly after ever step.
+When in doubt ask if we should commit the changes just made.